-- (a) the financial statements and notes comply with the Australian Accounting Standards. - (b) the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act): - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Federation for the financial year to which they relate; - (d) there are reasonable grounds to believe that the Federation will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - (i) meetings of the Federation committee of management were held in accordance with the rules of the organisation; and - (ii) the financial affairs of the Federation have been managed in accordance with the rules of the; and - (iii) the financial records of the Federation have been kept and maintained in accordance with the RO Act; and - (iv) the Federation does not have any branch operations; and - (v) no information has been sought in any request by a member of the Federation or Commissioner duly made under Section 272 of the RO Act; and - (vi) no orders for inspection of financial records has been made by Fair Work Commission under section 273 of the RO Act. - (f) no revenue has been derived from undertaking recovery of wages activity during the reporting period.
+- (a) the financial statements and notes comply with the Australian Accounting Standards. - the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); Q - the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Federation for the financial year to which they relate; ပ - there are reasonable grounds to believe that the Federation will be able to pay its debts as and when they become due and payable; and চ - during the financial year to which the GPFR relates and since the end of that year: (e) - meetings of the Federation committee of management were held in accordance with the rules of the organisation; and \equiv - the financial affairs of the Federation have been managed in accordance with the rules of the; \equiv - (iii) the financial records of the Federation have been kept and maintained in accordance with the RO Act; and - (iv) the Federation does not have any branch operations; and - ō Federation member of the Commissioner duly made under Section 272 of the RO Act; and Ø þ sought in any request peen has no information \geq - (vi) no orders for inspection of financial records has been made by Fair Work Commission under section 273 of the RO Act.